How Much Is a Listing Agent Commission? 5 Factors That Determine Pay in 2025

 Metropolitan areas generally see more competitive commission structures than rural areas.
 For example, in San Francisco, where the median home price exceeds $1.3 million, the typical total commission might be 5% or even lower.
 Meanwhile, in parts of the Midwest where homes might sell for $200,000, the standard remains closer to 6%.

-I recently spoke with a colleague who moved from selling homes in rural Oklahoma to the Denver metro area.
+I remember when my colleague transitioned from selling homes in rural Oklahoma to the Denver metro area.
 She noted that while she routinely charged 3% for her listing services in Oklahoma (where homes averaged $180,000), she quickly discovered that Denver’s competitive market forced her to accept 2.5% or even 2.25% on higher-priced properties.
-The higher sale prices still resulted in larger commission checks despite the lower percentage.
+The higher sale prices still resulted in larger commission checks despite the lower percentage—a perfect example of how location directly impacts commission structures.

 Market conditions also play a crucial role.
 During the 2020-2021 housing boom, when homes were selling within days of listing—often with multiple offers—many sellers successfully negotiated lower commission rates.
 After all, why pay full commission when your home might sell in a weekend with minimal marketing?